Identification

 Google Ads

-Google ads are paid and different from organic results.
-They appear both on the top and bottom of the search page.
+Google Ads are paid advertisements distinct from organic listings.
+They appear both at the top and bottom of SERPs.

 Image Pack